Up to 50% off sofas & mattresses — limited‑time deals.

 How to Choose the Coddle Sofa

-Start with the way you’ll sit most days.
-If you prefer a deeper, lounge-forward seat, Optic is the clear fit.
-If you spend time reading, working, or sitting upright for longer stretches, Nova’s higher seat and steadier back support feel more natural.
-Switch is the middle ground: a comfortable seat depth for most people and an easy conversion for hosting.
-Tera is the practical pick when you want a queen sleeper in a shorter overall length and you don’t care about built-in charging.
+Start with your normal sitting style.
+If you want a deep, lounge-forward seat, Optic is the most obvious fit.
+If you read, work, or sit upright for long stretches, Nova’s higher seat and steadier back support feel more practical.
+Switch sits in the middle, with a comfortable seat depth for most people and a queen bed that works well for hosting.
+Tera is the practical pick when you want a queen sleeper in a shorter frame and do not need built-in charging.

 Limitations